How to Become a Financial Advisor

 • Agree to uphold CFP Board of Standards’ ethics code

 • Chartered Financial Analyst (CFA): If you want to work in investment analysis and portfolio management, completing the education to become a CFA through the CFA Institute is a good way to gain professional expertise and demonstrate your knowledge.
-You will need to pass three levels of CFA exams, submit records of your academic and professional experience, submit 2-3 reference letters from financial services professionals, and complete an application.
+You will need to pass three levels of CFA exams, submit records of your academic and professional experience, submit 2-3 reference letters from financial planning services professionals, and complete an application

-Step 3: Find a Financial Advisor Job
+Step 3: Find an Entry Level Financial Advisor Job

 What Do Financial Advisors Do at Large Firms?